thabsko/astro-realm/README.md

-# astro-realm : Astronomy - Radio galaxy Evolution Analaysis using ALma and Muse (REALM)
+# astro-realm : Astronomy - Radio galaxy Evolution analaysis using ALma and Muse (REALM)

 ## Background
 The module in this repostitory contains methods that I used to carry out a data extraction, analysis and visulation of an astronomical datacubes which is structured as tensors containing pixel counts.